slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - a performer shouldn't look at the audience
 - a loucura é a incapacidade de comunicar-se
 - with truly logical people, most arguments are very short and based mainly on differing assumptions. -- Naval Ravikant*
-> *'A wise man said, “Before you speak, let your words pass through three gates.
+> *"A wise man said, “Before you speak, let your words pass through three gates.
 At the first gate, ask yourself, “Is it true?”
 At the second gate ask, “Is it necessary?”
 At the third gate ask, “Is it kind?”*
 -->

 Hints: